Skip to main contentSkip to docs navigation

 }

-You can now run pnpm start to launch the dev server, but at this point the page won't be styled because we haven't told Webpack how to handle Sass yet.
+You can now run pnpm start to launch the dev server, but the page won't be styled yet — Webpack isn't configured to handle Sass.

 Import Chassis